 “Sir – The question of boarding out of pauper children is one beset with many difficulties, and the first consideration of the Guardians should be, What class of the population are likely to receive the children into their homes, and what are the reasons which will induce them to be so received?
 Secondly, Can the Guardians institute such a system of continuous and regular inspection as will guard against the children being ill-treated, and also guarantee that they are provided with sufficient food.
 Unless they can satisfactorily answer these questions, the responsibility of sending the children out is great.
 For my own part, looking abroad at the way in which many of the children of the poorer classes in the town are brought up, looking at the pitch-and-toss Sabbath desecration which may be weekly seen on the outskirts of the town, and listening as you pass by to the horrible blasphemies and ribald language indulged in by mere boys, I am inclined to think that the children will be more likely to become good men and women when reared in the house than if they were subjected to the tender mercies of outsiders, who would have no interest either in their spiritual or worldly welfare beyond the weekly money payment for their maintenance.
 In a country village the case is widely different; and even in Ulverston, if the Guardians can ensure that the children are entrusted to religious and respectable men, then the system might be tried, but not unless they can so assure themselves.
 There is only one valid objection (or rather there ought to be only one) against children being reared in the Workhouse, and that is that the taint of pauperism follows them and often obstructs their future prospects.
 With regard to cancelled indentures, inability on the girls’ part to do domestic work, these are, or ought to be readily answered.
 To the first I would reply that we only hear of apprentices who have disagreed with their masters, and we also frequently hear of similar cases out of the Workhouse pale.
 We do not hear of the many who give good service, and who advance themselves in life, and who become estimable members of society.
 For why?
 Because such do not like it to be known that they were reared in the workhouse.
 Lastly, if the Workhouse is properly managed, surely there is work enough in it to teach the girls the rudiments of house work, and they ought to be there better instructed for service than when brought up in a cottage, where the polite amenities of social life are surely seen or practiced.
 Regarding education, I held that the Workhouse children have better facilities, from their smaller numbers, than have the pupils of public schools.
 These are reasons which ought to weigh with the Guardians before deciding on the course to pursue, and will, I trust, plead my apology for troubling you on the matter.”

 Despite critics, there were many English proponents who supported a boarding out system.
-Part of the reason they supported it was because Scotland had been using boarding out for years with great success.
+Part of the reason they supported it was because Scotland had been boarding out children for years with great success.
 Their successes were promoted in numerous books and pamphlets published in the 1860s and 1870s touting its benefits.
 One person who found boarding out beneficial was the chairman of the Edinburgh’s Parochial Board, Bailie Skinner.
 He wrote favorably on the system stating:

 “I have great pleasure in stating my opinion as to the beneficial effect on the pauper children of the system adopted by the City of Edinburgh Parochial Board of boarding them out in families in the country.
 I can only speak from personal experience … and have been exceedingly gratified to see the excellent way in which they were kept and taught, and the affection which existed between the children and the parties having the care of them.
 In almost every case the children appear to accept the nurses in room of the parents they have lost, as their own.
 I recollect on my first visit to the children, on calling at one of the houses, a fine-looking well-dressed young man was seated at the fire; and on asking the nurse as to the children’s welfare, after answering, she added, referring to the young man, ‘that this was one of them too.’
 He looked on her as his mother, and had made her home his home; and I understand this is a common occurrence.
 The children boarded out acquire a real family affection … and in after life ever revert to family their houses as their home, and in trials or sickness seek for the advice and comfort.
 Such never can be the case with children brought up in the poorhouse, for there is no house to turn to unless as a pauper, and no friend to counsel and advise.”

 One Edinburgh counselor noted the success he had witnessed with children who were boarded out since 1845.
-The governor of the prison of Edinburgh, a Mr. Smith, also favored boarding out for pauper children citing it as being “entirely successful” over the last twenty-five years and noting that it was “physically and morally” advantageous to the children who enjoyed it.
+The governor of the prison of Edinburgh, a Mr. Smith, also favored a boarding out system for pauper children citing it as being “entirely successful” over the last twenty-five years and noting that it was “physically and morally” advantageous to the children who enjoyed it.
 There was also a Bailie Lewis of Edinburgh who lauded boarding out’s success and remarked:

 “I am not aware of a case where one of these children sent out young enough came back upon the workhouse … Of 192 whose names were removed from the roll of children boarded out by the City Parish from 1866 to 1868, 5 are reported as having died, 64 boys apprenticed to tradesmen, 72 girls sent to service, and 51 taken off the roll to be brought up by friends.
 As giving considerable attention to the causes of pauperism and how to deal with them, extending over a period of nearly twenty years, the system of boarding out those unfortunate children appears to my mind as the only green spot in connection with our pauper institutions.”

-The chief reporter of the Edinburgh Courant, William Anderson, hoped to sway the English to adopt boarding out and became involved after being contacted by influential people that included the philanthropist Florence.
+The chief reporter of the Edinburgh Courant, William Anderson, hoped to sway the English to adopt a boarding out system and became involved after being contacted by influential people that included the philanthropist Florence.
 She and others interested in spreading the word requested that Anderson republish articles on boarding out to help educate the public and to generate interest in England.
 Agreeing to do so, Anderson also began to inquire and learn about the boarding out system in Scotland.
 Although he found some minor problems, he noted in 1871 that philanthropists had done well in trying to provide remedies and argued that workhouses, ragged schools, and reformatories would be completely unnecessary if countries would embrace boarding out.
 He then further stated:

 “The difference in the mode of working would be this, that the evil would be nipped in the bud, instead of having to be afterwards dealt with by more expensive machinery and with less hope of success.
 Some may consider this to be too sanguine a view of the effects of the boarding-out system; but it is a plan for rescuing children which is not simply theoretical; it is practical, and, so far, has been proved to be thoroughly efficacious.
 There can be no mistake about its beneficent operations, for the results — real, tangible results — are before us. … One of the most striking facts which can be adduced in favour of boarding … is this, that during the last eighteen months there has not been a single death among the 320 under the care of the Edinburgh city parochial authorities. … The fact that England is borrowing the system from Scotland ought to make us all the more careful that the model presented to our neighbours shall be a good one.”